Pant/nextcloudpi-readthedocs/FAQ.md

 ```

 - If you don't have port 443 available, you will have to do it manually.
 You can use the Let's Encrypt DNS challenge authentication for this ( [wiki entry](https://github.com/nextcloud/nextcloudpi/wiki/How-to-configure-Let's-Encrypt-with-closed-ports-80-and-443) ).

-### Why is Nextcloud so slow / failing randomly / getting server errors even with a fresh image?

-Most commonly these things are caused by hardware problems.

- - Check your SD card: take it out, copy the whole image to your computer and then copy it back to the SD.
-Assert that there are no read/write errors.
-You can also check the md5sum after reading it again and assert that it matches the md5sum of the image that you just copied.
- - Check your power supply.
-Many cheap power supplies are not stable enough for reliable functioning.
-Also try to have external supplies for your external HDDs.

 Also, see [this page](https://github.com/nextcloud/nextcloudpi/wiki/Why-is-my-Pi-so-slow%3F) on performance tips.